 How much does commercial mediation cost?

-A commercial mediation appointment costs $300 per party.
+A pre-mediation appointment costs $75 per party.
+A commercial mediation appointment costs $300 per party, per session.

 Types of commercial disputes we can help with: